-This tutorial will guide you through the process of setting the security context and granting access to the monitored entities using policies.
+This article shows you how to set the security context and grant access to the monitored entities using policies.

-This tutorial is for Dynatrace account administrators who need to create policies to grant users access to data stored in Grail in the context of monitored entities, for example hosts.
+This is for Dynatrace account administrators who are responsible for creating policies to grant users access to monitored entities such as hosts, through DQL.

-We start by learning how to set the context, and then we learn how to create those policies to grant access to data on entities.
+Let’s start by setting up the context, then learn how to create the policies to grant access to data on entities.

-Set the security context via Monitored entities API.
-If the security context name is identical to the name of an existing management zone, all the matching entities will be assigned to the management zone, which will help you migrate your current management zones to the security context.
+Set the security context via the Monitored entities API.
+If the security context name is identical to the name of an existing management zone, all the matching entities will be assigned to the management zone.
+This helps you migrate your current management zones to the security context.

 Map it to an already existing property (based on its type).
 Supported values are entity.detected_name